L968/VerticalSliceTemplate/README.md

 - [Vertical Slice Architecture](https://www.milanjovanovic.tech/blog/vertical-slice-architecture) Structure your project by feature, making it easier to maintain and scale.
 - [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/): Pre-configured for containerization, allowing you to run the entire project with one command.
-- [MySQL](https://www.mysql.com/): The template uses MySQL as the default database, with easy setup through Docker.
+- [PostgreSQL](https://www.postgresql.org/): The template uses PostgreSQL as the default database, with easy setup via .NET Aspire.
 - [Entity Framework](https://docs.microsoft.com/en-us/ef/core/): Simplified database management with Entity Framework Core, allowing you to apply and manage migrations effortlessly.
 - [Health Checks](https://www.nuget.org/packages/AspNetCore.HealthChecks.UI.Client): Integrated health checks for monitoring the application state.
 - [FluentValidation](https://fluentvalidation.net/): Provides a clean and expressive way to validate models.